This blog post was originally posted on January 13, 2017 and was updated on January 6, 2018.

 Perfect Winter Day Trips

-Best places for a day trip in Barcelona during the winter?
+Best places for a day trip in during the winter holidays in Barcelona?
 The options are endless!

 - Montserrat: this is an incredible day trip year round, but you can expect to find the monastery much more peaceful during the off-season.